Senior Faculty Associate, Ohio Manufacturing Institute

-Hill holds a doctoral degree in economics, urban and regional planning, a Master’s degree in city planning from the Massachusetts Institute of Technology and a bachelor’s degree in economics and urban studies from the University of Pennsylvania.
+Hill holds a doctoral degree in economics, urban and regional planning and a master’s degree in city planning from the Massachusetts Institute of Technology.
+His bachelor’s degree is in economics and urban studies from the University of Pennsylvania.

 Trade Skirmish Paper

 Edward (Ned) Hill, PhD, professor of Economic Development at the John Glenn College of Public Affairs and in the City and Regional Planning program of The Ohio State University and a faculty member of the Ohio Manufacturing Institute and Fran Stewart, senior research associate at The Ohio State University’s John Glenn College of Public Affairs and the Ohio Manufacturing Institute, co-authored this research report.